-- Powerful rules language: To make decisions within the process you can use Drools rule syntax to for example change a path according to a business condition, such as a credit score.
+- Powerful rules-language: To make decisions within the process you can use Drools rule syntax to for example change a path according to a business condition, such as a credit score.

-What is global in DRL file?
+Q9) What is global in the DRL file?

-Where to use global variable?
+Q10) Where to use a global variable?

-Which component handles cluster communication in JBoss?
+Q11) Which component handles cluster communication in JBoss?

-The JGroups framework provides services to enable peer-to-peer communications between nodes in a cluster.
-It is built on top a stack of network communication protocols that provide transport, discovery, reliability and failure detection, and cluster membership management services.
+Ans: The JGroups framework provides services to enable peer-to-peer communications between nodes in a cluster.
+It is built on top of a stack of network communication protocols that provide transport, discovery, reliability and failure detection, and cluster membership management services.

-It is technically possible to put a JBoss server instance into multiple clusters at the same time, this practice is generally not recommended, as it increases the management complexity.
+Ans: It is technically possible to put a JBoss server instance into multiple clusters at the same time, this practice is generally not recommended, as it increases the management complexity.

-What is JBoss cache in short?
+Q13) What is the JBoss cache in short?

-JBossCache enables easy distribution of datasets across your computing environments.
+Ans: JBossCache enables easy distribution of datasets across your computing environments.
 It is based on JGroups and enables clustering and high availability of that data.
 You may choose to distribute the data with JBoss Messaging to move it where it is needed for computation or event-based programming.

-How do you monitor JBoss and detect the bottleneck of an application?
+Q14) How do you monitor JBoss and detect the bottleneck of an application?